jasonjoo2010/goschedule/README.md

 TaskWorker is a more complicated and powerful framework for select()->execute() like jobs.
 Partitioning can be easily configured.

-For more detail on design or explaination please refer to [Workers](WORKERS.md).
+For more detail on design or explanation please refer to [Workers](WORKERS.md).

 #### TaskItem of TaskWorker